 Here are a few best practices to adopt:

-- Use double opt-in for newsletter signups;
+- Use double opt-in or an email verification service to prevent errors during newsletter signups;

 - Send a welcome email to new subscribers to manage expectations and weed out potential unsubscribers as early as possible;

 - Write subject lines that don’t trigger spam filters;

 - Use interactive content (polls, buttons) to encourage click-throughs, not just opens;